-- 1. All ELLs will participate in the assessments for monitoring progress.
+- All ELLs will participate in the assessments for monitoring progress.
 ELLs will be assessed in their home language, when available. - 2.
 ELLs who have participated in the ESOL program for less than two years are not to be included in the PMP process. - 3.
 ELLs who have participated in the ESOL program for more than two consecutive years and are not making any progress should follow the same guidelines for ELLs progress monitoring as general curriculum students. - 4.
-For ELL students who have participated in the ESOL program for less than two years, a Home Language assessment needs to be administered.

-5. Home Language Arts (HLA- Spanish/Haitian Creole) is the appropriate intervention for ELLs.
+For ELL students who have participated in the ESOL program for less than two years, a Home Language assessment needs to be administered. - 5.
+Home Language Arts (HLA- Spanish/Haitian Creole) is the appropriate intervention for ELLs.
 HLA teachers should monitor academic progress.
 An ELL Committee must be convened for ELLs who are not making progress in their home language, are having academic difficulties in either ESOL or HLA, and do not seem to respond to a change in strategy or program model.
-ELLs should be assessed in Spanish or Haitian Creole to determine alternative strategies or referred to SST.
+ELLs should be assessed in Spanish or Haitian Creole to determine alternative strategies or referred for SST Tier 3 problem solving.

 During the first quarter, the school or teachers must administer ongoing progress-monitoring assessments to determine the intervention group and students' progress level and response to intervention.
-Refer to the Rtl/MTSS Guide for guidance.
+Refer to the RtI/MTSS Guide for guidance.
 The following instruments provide ongoing progress monitoring choices and should be chosen as appropriate:

-- 1. FAIR TDI tasks or other available Curriculum Based Measures (CBM) of phonemic awareness and phonics for all students in grades kindergarten through 1; - 2.
-FAIR Oral Reading Fluency (ORF) Passages or other CBM measures of ORF for students on a PMP in grades 2 and 3 and FCAT Levels 1 and 2 in grades 4 and 5; - 3.
-FAIR ORF passages and/or other CBM for reading comprehension for FCAT Level 1 and 2 students in grades 6- 10; - 4.
-FAIR ORF passages and/or other CBM for reading comprehension for students in grade 11 and 12 who have not passed FCAT 2.0 Reading; - 5.
+- 1. FAIR TDI tasks, Wonders Early Literacy assessments or other available Curriculum Based Measures (CBM) of phonemic awareness and phonics for all students in grades kindergarten through 1; - 2.
+FAIR or Wonders Oral Reading Fluency (ORF) Passages or other CBM measures of ORF for students on a PMP in grades 2 and 3 and FCAT Levels 1 and 2 in grades 4 and 5; - 3.
+FAIR Maze passages and/or other CBM or STAR Reading for reading comprehension for FCAT 2.0 Level 1 & 2 students in grades 6-10; - 4.
+FAIR Maze passages and/or other CBM or STAR Reading for reading comprehension for students in grade 11 and 12 who have not passed FCAT 2.0 Reading; - 5.
 Intervention embedded progress monitoring assessment that reports reliable, valid and sensitive measures of progress.
 Refer to the RtI/MTSSS Guide for intervention options; - 6.
-FCAT Writing pre-test; - 7.
-Common teacher-developed assessments; and; - 8.
+Teacher-developed assessments; and; - 7.
 Student work and grades should also be considered.